Raw Tips

 Pet owners, dog trainers, breeders, and veterinarians are witnessing firsthand the benefits of raw feeding.
 But the question remains among many pet parents: “Can I really feed my dog a raw diet?”.
 This blog will compare feeding home-cooked vs. raw pet food to provide insight into both.
 Discover more and choose what’s best for your pet!

 It is true that the cooking process can help eliminate unwanted bacteria in your pet’s food.
 While it may kill unwanted pathogens, cooking also kills beneficial bacteria and destroys enzymes that are essential for healthy digestion.
 Before dogs and cats were domesticated, they consumed their prey in the wild without using a microwave or a stove, and their populations thrived.
-A healthy pet’s body is built to resist the small amounts of bacteria occasionally present in raw foods, including meats.
+A healthy dog’s body is built to resist the small amounts of bacteria occasionally present in raw foods, including meats.
 The truth is our dogs and cats are exposed to pathogens every day in their environment just by living their normal lives.
 A healthy digestive and immune system can handle normal bacteria levels – good and bad.

 Feeding a raw diet has various health benefits.
 Some of these include healthier skin, improved dental hygiene, smaller stools, and higher energy levels.
 A truly raw diet incorporates a combination of muscle meats, edible bones, organs, fur, feathers, fruits, vegetables, and other whole foods.
 When the right foods are fed, a raw diet provides our pets with all of the essential vitamins, minerals, and nutrients to help them be their healthiest selves.
 Green tripe, for example, is a natural source of essential manganese, and whole fish offer omega-3 fatty acids for joint health.
 Carnos’ wild-caught sardines are a great source of natural omega-3’s and Vitamin D and are a customer favorite!
 Whole foods can provide a full spectrum of absorbable nutrients for your dog’s body.

-The impacts of cooking raw food.
+The impacts of cooking raw food for your pets.

 Raw meat is perfectly digestible for most dogs and cats.
 But, of course, there are always exceptions.
 Each dog lives a unique experience and there is no such thing as a perfect, one-size-fits-all diet.
 In most cases, a raw diet can drastically improve your pets’ health and wellness, and we encourage you to try it out to receive optimal benefits.
 However, raw food may not be the best option if your pet has a compromised immune system or medical conditions like inflammatory bowel disease.
 In order to ease the natural bacterial load on dogs with certain health conditions, a lightly home-cooked diet may be beneficial.
 That said, it is important to be aware of the impact that cooking has on various nutrients.